ibm-cloud-docs/power-iaas/manual-PER-mig.md

 ---
 Power Edge Router (PER) is enabled for all {{site.data.keyword.powerSys_notm}} data centers except `CHE01`.
-Two migration paths are available depending on how your workspace network was originally configured: self-service automation or a support ticket.
+Two migration paths are available depending on how your workspace network was originally configured: self-service automation or by opening a support ticket.
 {: shortdesc}

 ## Before you begin